Top 10 Foods For Muscle Recovery & Repair

-So, how does salmon support your muscles?
+So, how does salmon support muscle recovery?
 Studies have shown that omega-3 fatty acids can reduce inflammation in the body.
 In addition, the potassium found in salmon can help to replace electrolytes lost during your workout.

 And don't forget protein: it's key to helping repair and rebuild muscles after working out.

-Eggs are rich in protein, which is good news when you’re trying to support muscle recovery.
+Eggs are also rich in protein, which is good news when you’re trying to support muscle recovery.

 Consuming protein after working out gives your body the amino acids it needs to repair and rebuild muscle tissue.

 Breakfast, lunch, dinner, or as a snack — eggs are versatile and easy to cook.

 Spinach is hard to beat.
 Containing vitamin A, vitamin C, vitamin K1, iron, calcium, potassium and magnesium, spinach ticks almost every nutritional box.

-When you workout and sweat a lot, your body becomes dehydrated.
+When you work out and sweat a lot, your body becomes dehydrated.
 This means the level of electrolytes in your body decrease, but spinach, which is rich in potassium and magnesium (which are key electrolytes), is a great food to eat to help your body recover.

-Spinach is suited to savoury breakfast dishes, as well as many lunch and dinner meals (think salads, pastas, bakes, casseroles and risottos), so it’s easy to incorporate into your day, whenever you work out.
+Spinach is suited to savoury breakfast dishes, as well as many lunch and dinner meals (think salads, pasta, bakes, casseroles and risottos), so it’s easy to incorporate into your day, whenever you work out.

 Bananas are a fantastic source of carbohydrate, potassium, vitamin B6, vitamin C, magnesium and fibre.

-Bananas are a great choice for those who work out because they provide a quick source of energy, as well as some essential vitamins and minerals.
+Bananas are a great choice if you're working out because they provide a quick source of energy, as well as some essential vitamins and minerals.
 It’s also thought that eating bananas can help to reduce exercise-related muscle cramps and soreness, due to their high potassium content.